 Why Consider Treatment at Greenleaf Behavioral Health Hospital

 If not properly treated, managing the symptoms of ODD can be very difficult.
 Those struggling with ODD symptoms often have a hard time maintaining employment, abstaining from interaction with law enforcement, and sustaining healthy relationships with others.
 Furthermore, men and women who are grappling with untreated ODD symptoms may go on to develop other mental health concerns or turn to the abuse of substances to cope with their strife.
-For these reasons, it is important for a person with this illness to receive effective treatment.
+For these reasons, it is important for a person with this illness to receive effective care at an ODD treatment center .

 Oftentimes, an inpatient treatment program that specializes in treating individuals who have been diagnosed with oppositional defiant disorder can be one of the most beneficial ways of getting help.
 The staff in an inpatient program will be able to determine a person’s needs and develop a treatment plan specifically for him or her.
 Through therapy, a man or woman can explore his or her feelings and develop anger management skills that can help him or her effectively handle situations that may be overwhelming.
 Most inpatient programs also provide family therapy, which can help to address any familial dysfunction and get everyone on the same page.

 At Greenleaf Behavioral Health Hospital, we recognize the long path that has brought you to our door, and it is our mission to accept responsibility as the destination at the end of that long journey.
 We are committed to giving one hundred percent of ourselves in effort and training to become experts in our field.
-Our mission is to provide exceptional treatment and therapeutic programming in a safe environment, sending our clients out our door and on to a life of recovery.
+Our mission at our oppositional defiant hospital is to provide exceptional treatment in a safe environment, sending our clients out our door and on to a life of recovery.

 Types of Treatment Offered at Greenleaf Behavioral Health Hospital

 Upon arrival at Greenleaf, each client will complete an initial assessment, which will then be reviewed by one of our psychiatrists in order to confirm admission.
 This evaluation will give us a better understanding of an individual’s presenting concerns, including the presence of any co-occurring disorders.
-Our programs are designed to meet the individual needs of our clients through a comprehensive and compassionate approach, led by a team of highly trained psychiatrists and mental health professionals.
-Some of the treatment methods we use here at Greenleaf Behavioral Health Hospital include:
+Our treatment is designed to meet the individual needs of our clients through a comprehensive and compassionate approach, led by a team of highly trained psychiatrists and mental health professionals.
+Some of the therapy methods we use here at our oppositional defiant treatment center in Valdosta:

 Medication management: Depending upon an individual’s needs, treatment plans may include the use of medication.
 Medication is not generally used in the treatment of ODD unless the person is struggling with symptoms of another mental health disorder.
 But the implementation of any medications will always be determined on a case-by-case basis.
 Any person who is prescribed medication will meet with a psychiatrist daily for medication management.